-(Vogue, but about me, not by me).
-For a long time, the making of Argentinian wine—most notably rich, tannic Malbecs—was a male pursuit.
+(From Vogue) For a long time, the making of Argentinian wine—most notably rich, tannic Malbecs—was a male pursuit.
 Women rarely held decision-making power or reached leadership positions in the industry.
 Today, however, women across Argentina are finding a foothold at every level—in viticulture schools, at wineries, in hospitality, and in government.
 The influence of women on Argentina’s wine industry in recent years has been profound, moving it into more complex realms than “Malbec with a side of machismo.”
 Here, an introduction to some of the women shaping the future of Argentinian wine.

 Come Wine With Us, Buenos Aires